tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 * The main element generated in a package is now named `component` (used to be `node`).
   This term is more generic, and enables considering more package types (version `2.0.0`).
-* In addition to the custom generator, [jinja generator](https://jinja.palletsprojects.com/en/2.10.x/) can also be used for designing new templates.
+* In addition to the custom generator, [jinja generator](https://jinja.palletsprojects.com/en/2.10.x/) can also be used for designing new templates (`2.1.0`).
-* The package template is not anymore provided as input parameters, but is now directly inserted into the package specification file.
+* The package template is not anymore provided as input parameters, but is now directly inserted into the package specification file (`3.0.0`).

 ## Getting started